nehalem-make/galileo-resurrection/README.md

 * Your board will cease to work with Arduino etc, it will become an ordinary Linux machine.
 To revert simply remove the SD card.
 * Gen1 has been tested by me, Gen2 may work.
 * Haven't tested GPIO stuff.
-* Some packages are affected by the "Segfault" but for Quark.
+* Some packages are affected by the "Segfault" bug for Quark.
 Seems to affect networking applications the worst, nginx and git for example.

 ## Instructions